 I’ve been invited to write about KLM dream deals, a selection of low fares that the airline for both their economy and business class travellers.
 From Nairobi, KLM serves over 460 destinations over the world. i.e Kenyans can click and pay for tickets to travel to far-reaching parts of the world.

-What motivates ones to travel?
+What motivates one to travel?
 Usually, it’s work.
 Or to attend a conference or course, or to conclude a business deal.
 Sometimes it’s to attend university or (I hope not) for medical treatment.

-At a seminar this week, financial consultant Waceke Nduati, founder of Centonomy, gave an answer to the question – what would you advise you younger-self?
+At a seminar this week, financial consultant Waceke Nduati, founder of Centonomy, answered the question – what would you advise your younger-self?
 Her answer was to spend your money on the things you care about.
 Travel is not pricey once you decide and plan and save for it.
 Waceke also cited how simple savings can affect one’s life – and if you consider that the Kshs 300 ($3) that many young working people in Nairobi spend for lunch every day, can add up to almost Kshs 100,000 ($1,000) at year-end which they can then use to pay for something that they dream of doing like education or travel.

 What’s your travel dream?